EtaCassiopeia/tvi-charging-back-office/README.md

 {"error":"A charge session can't start nor end in the future"}
 ```

-As a workaround you can run the container by passing the timezone as an environment variable:
+As a workaround, you can run the container by passing the timezone as an environment variable:

 ```shell
 export TZ=$(readlink /etc/localtime | sed 's#/var/db/timezone/zoneinfo/##');